sahnimanas/sahnimanas.github.io/_posts/2018-06-24-quantization-in-tf-lite.md

 What is low-precision?
 -----------------------
 Computers can only use a finite number of bits to represent infinite real numbers.
 How accurately we can represent them is decided by how many bits we use – with 32-bit floating point being the default for most applications, including deep learning.
 It turns out that DNNs can work with smaller datatypes, with less precision, such as 8-bit integers.
-Roughly speaking, we're trying to work with a number line looking closer to the one on the right.
+Roughly speaking, we're trying to work with a number line looking closer to the sparse one on the bottom.
 The numbers are quantized, i.e. discretized to some specific values.
 To be more precise (no pun), we use 8-bit fixed-point representation, which we'll get back to in a while.
 {: style="text-align: justify"}

+![densesparse]

 Why do we care?
 -------------------